 How Will I Need To Care for My Invisalign Retainers?

-Regardless of whether you opt for braces of Invisalign, excellent oral health care is vital.
+Regardless of whether you opt for the braces or Invisalign, excellent oral health care is vital.
 If you opt for Invisalign, though, there are some extra steps you will need to incorporate into your daily routine.
 For example, it is essential that you keep your retainers clean.
 It doesn’t take long for plaque and bacteria to build up inside the walls of your retainer, especially if you don’t brush your teeth before putting them back in.

-When you take your retainers out to eat, rinse them with water, and give them a quick scrub with a clear antibacterial soap.
+When you take your retainers out to eat, rinse them with water, and give them a quick scrub with clear antibacterial soap.
 Also, make sure that you keep them in their tray container to mitigate the risk of bacteria deposits while you are eating.
 Moreover, you should clean your aligners as soon as you wake up; the bacteria responsible for morning breath can make your aligners dirty, even if they are clean when you go to bed.

 Schedule Your Initial Consultation Today